 I know this, as I have worked with online marketing myself for many years, and I have once been in a company that was doing this and trying to push up the ratings by leaving a lot of VERY positive reviews for certain companies.
 This is one risk of user reviews.

 Another flaw is that often people only write reviews when they are upset.
 Think about it yourself – when you have a bad experience, you are probably more likely to actively look for a place to share your experience and leave a review than you are, when you are satisfied with a certain service.

 I see it myself on this website.
 The survey panels that are known for having some customer support issues are the ones that gets the most comments and people want to warn others.
 But the best survey sites, do not as often get comments, as people do not often actively look for a place to write positively about a site.

 So overall, I think the reviews are trustworthy, but you have to be aware that they will very likely not give you the whole truth.
-Furthermore, the reviews just gives you very short explanation about people either liking it or not, and no real in-depth info in my opinion.
+Furthermore, the reviews just gives you very short explanations about people either liking it or not, and no real in-depth info, in my opinion.

 The good and the bad

 As you can probably already understand from my description of Survey Police, I think the website has both some great and some not so great sides.

 So let me elaborate a bit on the good and bad sides to give you a better overview and understanding.

 Only lists legit survey panels: